Does your Horse have signs of stomach problems?

 The stomach capacity of an equine is approximately 10% of the small intestine [in contrast with a cow which is 70% approx].
 Thus, horses must eat small amounts often.

-Wild Horses are different than Stable Horses
+Wild Horses are different to Stable Horses

 In the wild, horses have 60,000 chews in a day producing 20 litres of saliva.
 Saliva naturally helps protect the stomach.
 Wild horses are constantly tearing short strands of grass which encourages the production of saliva.